Hard Days Hard, Easy Days Easy: A Simple Principle for Incorporating Strength Training into a Running Routine

 It’s much more effective, and safe, to perform exercises with a light weight and slow movements as opposed to rushing through a workout and trying to lift as much as you can.

 Hard workout days are already your longest days

 For most runners, hard workout days already consume quite a bit of time.
 Add together the warm-up, stretching, rest intervals and cool down and 5 x 1 mile takes much longer than running 5 miles straight.
 Therefore, it may be impossible to fit in a 15-30 minute strength-training session after what has already been a long workout.

 One potential solution is to split up the running workout and strength routine into a morning and afternoon/evening session.
-Generally, strength training sessions don’t take too long, so it can be squeezed into your routine when you get home from work or before bed.
+Effective strength training doesn’t require you to be at the gym for 45-60 minutes a time.
+As such, it can be squeezed into your routine when you get home from work or before bed.

 Putting it together

 The final piece of the puzzle is how to incorporate the “hard days hard, easy days easy” principle when you have multiple strength training sessions or only one workout per week.
 In this case you should schedule:

 - Your hardest, most running-specific strength routines after your hardest workouts

 - Your medium effort routines (like basic core or hip routines) on your regular running days

 - Any preventive routines on your off or recovery days